unbxd/search-JS-library/README.md

 # search-JS-library

 A JavaScript library for building performant and quick search experiences with Unbxd.
+Jai

 ## Browsers support